Laboratories

 Fisher Science Hall (33), Room 258.

 The Biological Sciences Computer Lab is largely a drop-in lab for students from 8am to 8pm, Mondays through Thursdays and 8am - 5pm on Fridays.
-The lab has 24 iMac workstations running OSX, and one Windows 7 workstation.
-A color laser printer is available and payable via PolyCard at 10 cents per page for black and white and 20 cents per page for color letter-sized paper.
+It is also a perfect place to study.

 Back to Top^